VOTES FOR WOMEN NY

 "Sharply observed, beautifully written, and bursting at the seams with two big hearts-- one human and one canine," says Claire Cook, author of Must Love Dogs.

-An Oprah magazine summer reading pick, this book follows Louise and Libro, the bi-lingual canine, on a hilarious journey around Manhattan's upper west side, cross-country as animal rescue poster kids, to the Hamptons for fun and through the cycles of a lifetime.Now available in paperback.
+An Oprah magazine summer reading pick and #1 choice of the Boxer Rescue Reading Club, this book follows Louise and Libro, the bi-lingual canine, on a hilarious journey around Manhattan's upper west side, cross-country as animal rescue poster kids, to the Hamptons for fun and through the cycles of a lifetime.Now available in paperback.

 BARK IF YOU LOVE ME: A WOMAN MEETS DOG STORY